-This page is about the life of Berta Hummel (Sister Maria Innocentia Hummel) as well as the companies that brought her sketches to life in the form of the earthenware figurines that have been loved for many generations.
+This page is an historical chronicle of Berta Hummel (Sister Maria Innocentia Hummel) as well as the companies that brought her sketches to life in the form of the earthenware figurines that have been loved for many generations.

 I’ve always been interested in the history involving the creation of the M.I.
 Hummel figurines.
 In learning the history of these high quality porcelain items, you learn to appreciate them all the more when you realize what it takes to create just one.